x1F/sip-framework/docs-snapshot/declarative.md

 *EndpointProducerBuilder defineOutgoingEndpoint()* is used to define the endpoint, which executes the call to an external system.
 StaticEndpointBuilders can be used to provide the endpoint definition. **Apache Camel** is used in the Outbound endpoints as well.
+If the URI of the endpoint contains placeholder values in format of ${placeholder} or {{placeholder}}
+the endpoint will automatically be converted into a dynamic endpoint (toD).

 Defining processing and transformation is done in *Orchestrator<ConnectorOrchestrationInfo> defineTransformationOrchestrator()*.
 Here an Orchestrator needs to be returned, which is available from ConnectorOrchestrator